Conditional sentences

 If + Simple Present, + Simple Present

-The zero conditional is used to talk about things which are always true, scientific facts, general truths.
+The zero conditional is used to talk about things which are

 Examples:

-· If you heat water to 100 ° C, it boils. / Water boils if you heat it to 100 ° C.
+· If you heat water to 100 ° C,

-· If I do not practice the piano everyday I play poorly. / I play the piano poorly if I do not practice everyday.
-(If you do not practice the piano every day I play bad.)
+not practice everyday.
+(If you do not practice the piano every day I

 2. Conditional Sentence Type 1